green-eggs-and-ham/pong-game/README.md

 ## Installing 1

-In order to run the pong game, ensure that you have VSCode's / VSCodium's LiveServer extention.
+In order to run the pong game, it is recomended that you have VSCode's / VSCodium's LiveServer extention, however running `html/index.html` is also possible.

 Navigate and open the directory where you downloaded the files in the editor.